lemurengine/lemurbot/README.md

 composer require lemurengine/lemurbot
 ```

-### Additional Migration Step: Run the command to update a few filenames in the migrations folder
+### Additional Upgrade Step: Run the command to update a few filenames in the migrations folder
 Only do this is you are migrating from the old project \
 There are 4 files which need reverting to their original Laravel Migration file names \
 As soon as you have installed Laravel 9 and connected your database \